Introduction to Apache SolrCloud

 Who is the right audience to learn Apache SolrCloud?

-Big data world is an open platform offering diverse job opportunities to people belonging to different area of expertise.
-However for the candidates wanting to see themselves as Solr Developers, Project Managers, Mainframe Professionals, System Administrators, Search Analysts, etc., learning Apache SolrCloud will give you guaranteed success.
+The big data world is an open platform offering diverse job opportunities to people belonging to different areas of expertise.
+However, for the candidates wanting to see themselves as Solr Developers, Project Managers, Mainframe Professionals, System Administrators, Search Analysts, etc., learning Apache SolrCloud will give you guaranteed success.

-However, having a basic knowledge of Big Data Hadoop and HBase is recommended to the beginners.
+However, having a basic knowledge of Big Data Hadoop and Apache HBase is recommended for beginners.

 How will Apache SolrCloud help in your career growth?